 With direct supply routes established due to Iranian entrenchment in Syria, Hezbollah now possesses a sophisticated and large missile arsenal, with one commentator noting: "Hezbollah is the world's most heavily armed non-state actor."
-Globally, the terrorist army is Iran's most potent proxy, able to launch sophisticated terror attacks far from its base in Lebanon.
+Though Israel's efforts during Operation Northern Arrows have largely decapitated the organization, globally, the terrorist army remains Iran's most potent proxy, able to launch sophisticated terror attacks far from its base in Lebanon.
 Domestically, Hezbollah is holding the Lebanese state hostage, turning it into a vassal of Iran to the extreme detriment of the Lebanese people.